alexjurkiewicz/dotfiles-old/README.md

 ## System Requirements

-1. A Github account that you can clone from on
+1. A Github account
-2. System with at least git & zsh installed
-3. Linux, OS X or FreeBSD OS
+3. Linux, OS X or FreeBSD with git & zsh installed

 ## Installation

 1. [Download the zshrc file](https://raw.github.com/alexjurkiewicz/dotfiles/master/zshrc) and put it in `~/.zshrc`.
-(I have a [short url](alex.jurkiewi.cz/zshrc), but you probably can't remember how to spell my last name :-).)
-2. On first start, the zshrc file will initialise some stuff, among that cloning this entire repository to `~/.dotfiles`.
+2. Start a new shell.
+The zshrc file will do some first-run config and automatically clone this entire repository to `~/.dotfiles`.

 Then you can:

 * Create your local CONFIG file.
-* Install all other dotfiles in the respository using `dotfiles-install`.
+* Install/update all other dotfiles in the respository using `dotfiles-install`.
 * Receive new updates with `dotfiles-update`.
-* Enjoy!

 ## Uninstallation

-1. Delete `~/.zshrc` and `~/.dotfiles`.
+1. Delete `~/.zshrc` and `~/.dotfiles/`.
 2. If you installed the other dotfiles in this repo you'll need to remove them by hand.

 ## Tell me more about the zshrc highlights